 The New Jersey courts use an income shares model to determine support orders.
 The courts will determine the total support amount that the parents would spend on a child in an intact family unit and will then split this amount proportionately between parents based on their incomes.

-Normally, the court calculates this amount based on the information included in the sole parenting worksheet and shared parenting worksheets issued by the New Jersey courts.
+Normally, the court calculates this amount based on the information included in either the sole parenting worksheet or shared parenting worksheets issued by the New Jersey courts.
 The court system requires that these worksheets be used in cases in which a parent seeks to establish or modify child support orders.

 Not paying child support is a serious issue.
 Child support that is not paid results in an arrearage.
 The spouse collecting the support can request an enforcement hearing.
 The court can take drastic measures if deemed necessary, to ensure child support is paid.

 Some of the penalties for failing to pay child support include: